Unification of bosonic and fermionic theories of spin liquids on the kagome lattice: Symmetry fractionalization in a spin liquid

-Before closing of this section, we want to mention that all arguments used here can be made more rigorous by considering a thin cylinder geometry which relates the PSGs to one-dimensional invariants of symmetry protected topological (SPT) phases\cite{Chen2013}.
-These results will be published elsewhere\cite{Zaletel2014}.
+Before closing of this section, we want to mention that all arguments used here can be made more rigorous by considering a thin cylinder geometry, which relates the phase factors $\{\omega_a(g,h)\}$ to one-dimensional invariants of symmetry protected topological (SPT) phases\cite{Chen2013}.
+This dimensional reduction approach is discussed in \Ref{Zaletel2015}.